About TRIO SSS

 - Have a low income as defined by the U.S. Department of Education

-- Be from a family from which neither parent has a bachelor’s degree
+- Be from a family from which neither parent/guardian has received a bachelor’s degree

-- Be registered with MSU Office of Disability Services.
+- Have accomodations received from the MSU Office of Disability Services.

 MSU TRIO SSS program has limited space and therefore may not be able to accept all qualified applicants into the program.
 Applicants will be selected if they meet the above criteria and demonstrate a commitment to active participation.